-- A speed release is a release at all costs.
-A receiver must now take whatever angle he needs to in order to get underneath or outside of the defensive back (depending on the route).
+A speed release is a release at all costs.
+A receiver must now take whatever angle he needs to get underneath or outside the defensive back (depending on the route).

 Beat press coverage with your hands!

 The receiver’s hands have to work in unison with their hands.
 Quick and effective handwork can be the most vital piece of beating press coverage.

 The more techniques a wide receiver can use, the better off they will be.
 A great place to start is with the following:

 The simplest of techniques a receiver can use.
 The receiver brings his arms up using one or both arms and slams his forearms down on top of the defensive back’s hands.

-- Step 1 is to step toward the opposite of side of the direction you want to move toward.
+Step 1 is to step toward the opposite side of the direction you want to move toward.
 As that foot hits the ground, move your opposite arm to club the defensive backs hand’s down.